HoraCrypted/KronOS/KronOS/README.txt

 HIYA!!!
-To utilize this file you must first install python then run "InstallDeps" Before running the main exe file.
+To utilize this file you must first install python then run "InstallDeps" Before running the main file.

 WARNING - DO NOT MESS WITH ANY OF THE OTHER FILES AS IT MAY RUIN THE ̶P̶U̶Z̶Z̶L̶E̶  PROGRAM PERMANENTLY.
 Don't even try running them.
 They will break without fail.